matteosecli/Ulysses-doc/doc/source/extra-tips.rst

 SSHFS -- MacOS
 ^^^^^^^^^^^^^^

-The steps for MacOS are similar to the ones outlined in :ref`SSHFS -- Linux` (have a read), with the notable exception that **you don't have to make the local folder**.
+The steps for MacOS are similar to the ones outlined in :ref:`SSHFS -- Linux` (have a read), with the notable exception that **you don't have to create the local folder**.

 To install SSHFS on MacOS, first install `HomeBrew <https://brew.sh>`.
 Then, fire up a terminal and execute